dcneiner/blu-generator/README.md

 ## API

 ### init()
-Loads the template from the current generator's templates path and sets the resulting data structure on the `blu` property.
-Call this within the `initialize` step of your generator.
+Loads the template from the current generator's templates path and sets the resulting data structure on the `blu` property. _This is automatically called during `initialize` unless your generator also defines an `initialize` method or section.
+In that case, call `this.init()` within the `initialize` step of your generator to use this behavior._

 ### runBefore()
 Used to execute any before commands set in the `.commands.json` file via `drudgeon`.